 Fortunately, a friend virtually introduced her to another girl who had not yet found a roommate and they decided to live together.
 While very different, they got along well and learned to comfortably co-exist in a small living space.
 They are still friends three years later — not a perfect match but a great fit.

 Teach your student before leaving home what it means to be a good roommate.
-Students can often find roommates through various roommate finder pages (ie: Facebook, roomsurf.com).
-Of course, matching with a roommate in advance doesn’t mean that all will go perfectly.
-They learn to respect others and share in a way they have never had to before.
+That way, when students go looking for roomies, they understand what is expected of themselves as well as what they can expect of a roommate.
+This information is a good foundation as they seek roommates through various roommate finder pages (eg. Facebook, roomsurf.com, etc.).
+And, it goes without saying that matching with a roommate in advance doesn’t mean that all will go swimmingly.
+(Remember what I said earlier about an occasional escape hatch?)
+They should, however, learn to respect others and share in a way they have never had to before.

-Should problems arise, whether they are as simple as someone constantly leaving dishes in the sink or more complicated like a roommate constantly having overnight guests, the first step should always be to have a calm discussion and look to compromise.
-If they haven’t already set ground rules for things like when they are going to clean, how they feel about late hours or studying in the room, encourage them to do so.
-And definitely, tell them not borrow clothes or eat their roommate’s food without asking!
-Our kids spend so much time texting instead of talking; it is important that they learn how to express themselves clearly to their roommates.
+When problems arise, they’re often as simple as someone constantly leaving dishes in the sink or trash piling up instead of being emptied.
+But even the more complicated issues, like a roommate regularly having overnight guests, should still be faced with the same first step: a calm discussion and an effort to compromise.
+If the roommates haven’t already set ground rules for things like when they are going to clean, how they feel about late hours, and when (or if) there is quiet time for study in the room, etc., encourage them to do so.
+Definitely tell them not to borrow clothes or eat their roommate’s food without asking!
+With our kids spending so much time texting instead of talking, it’s important that they learn how to express themselves clearly to their roommates.

 If the issue cannot first be resolved between the roommates, their RA is the next resource to tap if your student lives in the dorm.